vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 #### Container Resources

-1. Run some load against your application.
+1. Dedicate one of your open terminal windows to run some load against your application.
     You will use the
     [`docker-loadtest`](https://hub.docker.com/r/pivotaleducation/loadtest)
     tool as follows,